 Nevertheless, based on the research by Case and his colleagues, and the fact that American hops were both cheaper and contained more soft resins, Guinness entered into a deal with Emil Horst to source Oregon hops.

 At the time statistics had no approach to deciding whether such small samples represented identical populations.
 Enter Gosset, a recent graduate in chemistry and mathematics from the University of Oxford and one of a succession of bright young people hired by Guinness as experimental, scientific brewers.
 Gosset started working for Guinness in 1899 and his mathematical abilities led to him doing most of the analyses for all the various experiments the scientific brewers were undertaking, on barley growth, fertilisers, soil and climate, all of which, ultimately, might influence the quality of the malt and thus the quality of Guinness itself.
 All these experiments suffered the same drawback as Case’s hops measurements: small sample sizes.

 Gosset’s genius was to determine how the size of a sample introduces a predictable level of uncertainty into measurements of the population average.
 The smaller the sample, the greater the chance of a difference between the sample average and the population average.
-Knowing that, brewers could decide in advance how many samples they needed to measure in order to be reasonably certain that two populations were the same.
+Knowing that, brewers could decide in advance how many samples they needed to measure in order to be reasonably certain that two populations were the same. ((Strictly speaking, they want to know whether the two populations are different, and that’s not quite the same thing, but we’ll let that slide.))
 That enabled them to make sure that their hops, their barley and their malt were of a suitable quality and uniformity to make a standard pint of Guinness.